zhaomr13/Chern/README.md

 ### Tasks and algorithms
 The key concept of Chern project are tasks and algorithms.
 An analysis is usually divided into many small steps, for instance, one of which might be fit in a specific bin.
 Many such small steps will use a same program but only different parameters or inputs.
-We call the steps **task** and the programs **algorithms**.
+We call the steps **"task"** and the programs **"algorithms"**.
 What you need to do about the analysis is simply to setting parameters and start tasks.

 ## Installation
 I don't know either, but you can try this: `git@github.com:zhaomr13/Chern.git`